openschc/openschc/IMPLEMENT.md

 - There is a padding between the SCHC fragment header and the payload.
   This should be removed in the future.

+- Rule ID is not changed while all fragments of a message are sent to the receiver.

 ## fragment sender

            |